Updated in September 2024 by Beth

 Practical information

-There are “touts” walking around selling anything from curios to old Zimbabwean currency.
+There are sometimes “touts” walking around selling anything from curios to old Zimbabwean currency.
 They can be very persuasive, and sometimes annoying.
 The best thing to do is politely but firmly decline.
 Showing an interest in their wares will give them hope and make them even more persistent, so don’t be tempted to stop and talk.
 There’s a curio/craft market behind Elephant’s Walk Shopping Centre where you can engage with local sellers and practice your bargaining skills instead.

 Tourist police are active in the town, and are there for the peace of mind of visitors.
 Victoria Falls is very safe, but bear in mind my tips on how to stay safe in Zimbabwe.